climate-action-kits/pxt-fwd-edu/ms-smartbin-use.md

 ## Activity 4: Challenge @showdialog

-Now that we've **used** our model to understand how our smart garbage bin works, we're going to complete a small **challenge**.
+Now that we've **used** our model to understand how our Smart Garbage Bin works, we're going to complete a small **challenge**.

-Our smart garbage bin is a **rectangular prism**!
+Our Smart Garbage Bin is a **rectangular prism**!
 Let's calculate the area, surface area, and volume of our container to understand how much waste our **Waste Management Specialists** collect from our model.

 ## Challenge Step 1

-Using a ruler or a **connector cube** from the Climate Action Kit, identify the **length, width, and height** of our smart garbage bin container.
+Using a ruler or a **connector cube** from the Climate Action Kit, identify the **length, width, and height** of our Smart Garbage Bin container.

 ~hint Tell Me More!